tigitz/php-spellchecker/README.md

 - Are `TextInterface` and `MisspellingInterface` really useful?
 - Is using generators the right way to go?
-- Should all the contributed spell checkers be maintained by the package itself?
+- Should all the contributed spellcheckers be maintained by the package itself?
 - How to design an intuitive CLI given the needed flexibility of usage?
 - Is the "context" array passed through all the layers the right design to handle data sharing?

 # Testing

 Spell checkers come in many different forms, from HTTP API to command line tools. **PHP-Spellchecker** wants to ensure real-world usage is OK, so it contains integration tests.
-To run these, spell checkers need to all be available during tests execution.
+To run these, spellcheckers need to all be available during tests execution.

 The most convenient way to do it is by using Docker and avoid polluting your local machine.